What are PTZ and ePTZ Cameras?

 Pros and Cons of PTZ Security Cameras

-- High Cost: In many cases, a single or multiple fixed cameras (such as fisheye cameras) can give more coverage at a lower cost compared to one PTZ camera.
+- Higher Cost: In some cases, multiple fixed cameras (such as fisheye cameras) can give the same coverage at a lower cost compared to one PTZ camera.
 A 4K fisheye camera, for example, may be configured to cover the same area as a PTZ camera and permit digital zoom on high-resolution footage, without running the risk of being repositioned incorrectly.

-- Latency Sensitivity: A common issue that many PTZ cameras face is high command latency.
+- Latency Considerations: A common issue that many PTZ cameras face is high command latency.
 The command latency is the lag time between which an operator issues a command to adjust the camera FOV, to when the FOV changes on the monitor.
 It’s important to be aware that high latency can sometimes cause PTZ controls to malfunction and shift out of gear.
+Look for cameras that ensure smooth and precise controls with an immediate response time that enables operators to dynamically adjust to scenes as they unfold in real-time.

 Features and Advantages of PTZ Cameras: